 Consequences of Sin Look Like Karma

-In the Book of Judges, we find the Israelites waging war against the evil people of the land God has promised them.
+In the Book of Judges, we find the Israelites waging war.
+War against the evil people of the land God has promised them.
 God is using Israel to judge the peoples around them.
-King of one of these evil peoples is captured and the Israelites use his own humiliations against him.
+The king of one of these evil peoples is captured and the Israelites use his own humiliations against him.

 6 Adoni-bezek fled, but they pursued him and caught him and cut off his thumbs and his big toes.
 7 And Adoni-bezek said, “Seventy kings with their thumbs and their big toes cut off used to pick up scraps under my table.
 As I have done, so God has repaid me.”
 And they brought him to Jerusalem, and he died there.
 Judges 1:6-7 ESV

-Aboni-bezek humbled and his kingdom taken away does not appear to blame the army that defeated him.
+Adoni-bezek is humbled and his kingdom taken away but he does not appear to blame the army that defeated him.
 He blames God.
 He states “God has repaid me” for all the bad things he has done.
-This idea of Karma catching up with him is real.
-Now for the sake of Aboni-bezek I pray that he no only recognized God’s hand at work but also repented of his past evil and put his trust in the Lord God going forward.
+This idea of Karma catching up with him seems real from his worldview.
+Now for the sake of Adoni-bezek I pray that he not only recognized God’s hand at work but also repented of his past evil and put his trust in the Lord God going forward.

 Sin Leads to Death

-If you rob a bank chances, are you will be arrested and go to jail.
+If you rob a bank, chances are you will be arrested and go to jail.
 Now we can say that is Karma.
 But really it is about sin and consequences in this life.
 More than just going to jail it will break trust with your relationships.
 It will cause issues with your family.
 The laws of nature are that our desires and our lusts of the flesh will cause our downfall in this life.
-Almost every movie coming out of Hollywood tells the story of bad behavior leading to bad consequences.
+The laws of nature are so intertwined to our soul that many movies or books in popular culture tell the story of bad behavior leading to bad consequences.

 But each person is tempted when he is lured and enticed by his own desire.
 15 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.
 James 1:14-15 ESV

 One the flip side of this God has made promises that we may or may not see in this life.
-Meaning if we do good things and we expect Karma to pay us back in good will be disappointed.
+Meaning if we do good things and we expect Karma to pay us back in good we will be disappointed.
 But to those who trust Jesus and have faith in him we will see those promises fulfilled in the next life.
-Trust and faith not works.

 These all died in faith, not having received the things promised, but having seen them and greeted them from afar, and having acknowledged that they were strangers and exiles on the earth.
 Hebrews 11:13 ESV

-There is one Biblical Karma idea that I can think of that is somewhat unique and that is how we judge others around us.
-If you look down on or in distain at other people because they can’t measure up to your perceived perfection then look out!
+There is one Karma like idea that I can think of that is somewhat unique and that is how we judge others around us.
+If you look down on or in disdain at other people because they can’t measure up to your perceived perfection then look out!
 God will hold you to that same standard.

 “Judge not, that you be not judged.
 2 For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.
 Matthew 7:1-2 ESV

-Any judgment I make is based on God’s standards and not mine.
-I pay that just as God has forgiven me for my sins that I would be able to forgive others for their sins against me.
+Following the words of Jesus in Matthew any judgment we make needs to be based on God’s standards and not our own.
+I pray that just as God has forgiven me for my sins that I would be able to forgive others for their sins against me.

 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.
 2 Corinthians 5:17 ESV